Cheapest States for Licensed Marriage and Family Therapist in 2026

 States That Tend to Be Most Expensive

-On the other end of the spectrum, states like California, New York, Massachusetts, and Connecticut generally incur higher costs for similar credentials.
-These states are characterized by high tuition fees, elevated licensing costs, and a higher cost of living, all of which contribute to the overall expenses faced by LMFT candidates.
+On the other end of the spectrum, states like California, New York, Massachusetts, and Connecticut are known for higher tuition costs and licensing fees.
+These states also have a higher cost of living, which can further increase the expenses associated with obtaining an LMFT license.

 What Drives Cost Differences?